highfidelity/hifi-docs-grav-content/04.script/03.js-tips/docs.md

 { x: 0, y: 0, z: 0, w: 1 }
 ```

-Get your avatar's orientation by using the `MyAvatar.orientation` property:
+Get your avatar's orientation in the Scripting Console by using the `MyAvatar.orientation` property:

 ```javascript
 JSON.stringify(MyAvatar.orientation);